DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/table-tree-column.md

 ------|------|------------
 tableRow | [TableRow](table.md#tablerow) | A table row.
 tableColumn | [TableColumn](table.md#tablecolumn) | A table column.
-colSpan? | number | The count of columns that the root cell element spans. rowSpan? | number | The count of rows that the root cell element spans. value | any | A value to be rendered within the cell. row | any | The cell's row. column | [Column](grid.md#column) | Specifies the cell's column.
+colSpan? | number | The number of columns that the root cell element spans. rowSpan? | number | The number of rows that the root cell element spans. value | any | A value to be rendered within the cell. row | any | The cell's row. column | [Column](grid.md#column) | Specifies the cell's column.